RheaMimiCarillo/reading-notes/401/class-16.md

 **2. Explain the general difference between T2 Micro and XL.**

+A T2 Micro has much weaker hardware specs compared to a T2 XL, so it's not as powerful, but it's much more economical.

 **3. Explain a “Compute Cycle” to a non-technical friend.**

 ## [Elastic Beanstalk](https://www.youtube.com/watch?v%3DSrwxAScdyT0)